micbay/RaceTimerAndController/README.md

 > W's, M's, X's, K's, or V's

 ### **Customization of the `LedControl` Library's Character Table**
 The `LedControl` library, as it is downloaded, is missing some writable letters.
-To add them or to change how existing writable characters are written, we can edit the library's character table that contains the code value, representing the segments, to be displayed.
+To add them or to change how existing characters are written, we can edit the library's character table that contains the code value, representing the segments, to be displayed.

 Normally it is not best practice to directly edit library files because next time they are updated these changes will get overwritten.
 However, in this case it is not a difficult change to re-implement vs the hassle of making our own version of the library.